kmhuff/crypto-hack/crypto-hack.md

 #### Dual Wielding

-A PC wielding two one-handed weapons may roll again if they lost the first Task of the Clash and are the attacker or capable of retaliation.
-This second Task uses the same Effort, Circumstances, and Skill as the first.
+A PC wielding two one-handed weapons may roll again if they lost the first task of the clash and are the attacker or capable of retaliation.
+This second task uses the same Effort, Circumstances, and Skill as the first.
 If the PC succeeds on the second task, both the PC and the enemy deal their damage to one another.
 If they fail, only the enemy does damage.

 #### Fencing